Gender

 FinalistBio

-I will attend the University of South Florida, where I will pursue a master’s degree in Biology.
+I am attending the University of South Florida, where I am pursuing a bachelors degree in Biomedical Sciences and Cell and Molecular Biology.

 My research journey began during my junior year when I delved into academic research related to personality disorders and effective intervention techniques.
 In my senior year, I completed a comprehensive study titled “Exploring the Unintended Consequences of Drug-Protein Binding: A Focus on Non-Target Proteins.”
 This research earned me third place in molecular biology and biochemistry at our district science fair, along with a specialty award from Cleveland Clinic.